isomerpages/moe-victoriajc/_learn-like-a-victorian/Academic Disciplines.md

 Students in VJC can offer a Foreign Language as a Higher 2 (H2) subject in any of the subject combinations.

-**New!** We have added H2 Computing and H2 Chinese Language and Literature to the list of subjects on offer in 2021.
+Since 2021, we have added H2 Computing and H2 Chinese Language and Literature to the list of subjects on offer.

 <ul class="jekyllcodex_accordion">
 <li>